danchoi/soywiki/README.markdown

 the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
 It encourages you to create wiki pages with descriptive names.
-CamelCase wikilinks are also favorable for storing the content in plain text files, since the page names can map directly to Unix file names without excruciating character escaping.
+CamelCase wikilinks are also better when storing content in plain text files because the page names can then map directly to Unix file names without any awkward character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase

-What's with the name?
+What's with the name, SoyWiki?
 I enjoy soy ice cream, soy milk, and tofu.
 I associate the word "soy" with food that is good and healthy (soy sauce is the only exception I can think of).
 And "SoyWiki" hasn't been used yet to name a wiki engine.
+So voila.

 ## Prerequisites